openmultiplayer/web/frontend/docs/scripting/functions/NPC_RemovePointFromPath.md

 ## Description

-Removes a waypoint from a NPC path.
+Removes a waypoint from an NPC path.

 | Name        | Description                               |
 | ----------- | ----------------------------------------- |